Distribution: Occurring east of the Cascades crest in Washington; Washington to Idaho and Montana.

-Habitat: Moist meadows and subalpine slopes, usually in timber
+Habitat: Moist meadows and subalpine slopes, usually in forest edge or understory.

 Conservation Status: Not of concern